-Sunrise Recovery Ranch provides heroin addiction treatment rooted in a science-based, research-supported clinical model to ensure a healthier, more satisfying life, without addiction.
+Sunrise Ranch provides heroin addiction treatment rooted in a science-based, research-supported clinical model to ensure a healthier, more satisfying life, without addiction.

 Understanding heroin addiction & relapse prevention